An Ultimate Grand Canyon Tours Guide for 2021

 The Grand Canyon location is in Arizona but comes very close to the borders of both Nevada and Utah.
 As many people are surprised to find out, you can drive from Las Vegas to the Grand Canyon in just a few hours.
 If you’re wondering where the best Grand Canyon location is, it depends on where you’re coming from.
 If you do a quick internet search for “Grand Canyon from my location,” you should be able to determine how far you are from the attraction.

-The Grand Canyon Area
+The Grand Canyon area

 The area has been a hot spot for geologists and archeologists who have spent years studying the evolution of the world over time.
 The landscape is mesmerizing, containing some of the oldest exposed rocks in the world.
 The colorful mile-high walls reveal several layers of the Earth’s crust dating back billions of years.
 At its deepest point, the Grand Canyon plunges a mindblowing 6,000 feet into the Earth’s surface.

-Grand Canyon Fees and Permits
+Grand Canyon fees and passes

-• Children 15 years old or younger are allowed to enter for free.
+• Children 15 years old or younger are allowed to enter for free

-• Visitors can access the park via foot, the Grand Canyon railway, park shuttle bus, a private rafting trip, or by bicycle.
+• Visitors can access the park via foot, the Grand Canyon Railway, park shuttle bus, a private rafting trip, or by bicycle.
 Individual fee for people older than 15 years old is $20.

 The Grand Canyon West Rim is owned and operated by the Hualapai Indian Tribe and offers unique attractions, including the Skywalk, live native performances, scenic viewpoints, and cultural activities.
 The price of admission varies on the date selected to visit.